 For any content issues please Contact Us.

-Birth injuries due to medical mistakes can happen for many reasons.
-A common issue, according to previous cerebral palsy lawsuits, includes physicians and medical staff failing to monitor and promptly respond to fetal distress.
+Birth injuries due to medical malpractice can happen for many reasons.
+According to previous cerebral palsy lawsuits, a common issue includes physicians and medical staff failing to monitor and promptly respond to fetal distress.